What Does it Take to Be a Transit and Railroad Police Officer?

-What Every Transit & Railroad Police Officer Should Know
+What a Transit & Railroad Police Officer Should Know

-Below is a list of the skills most Transit and Railroad Police say are important on the job.
+These are the skills Transit and Railroad Police say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.